1. Kempten University of Applied Sciences

 Fees

-The degree programme in itself is free of charge.
-A fee is payable to the student association, and costs are associated with any overnight accommodation and catering required for attending face-to-face classes, together with travel expenses for journeys to regional days and examinations.
-Face-to-face classes held at Gauting Institute for Youth Work incur fees ranging from 243 to 420 euros per semester (according to your choice between: catering only, catering plus overnight accommodation, or catering with overnight accommodation in a single room).
+The degree programme itself is free of charge.
+A semester fee is payable, and certain costs are associated with any overnight accommodation and catering required for attending special seminars, together with travel expenses for journeys to regional days and examinations.
+Classes attended at Gauting Institute for Youth Work incur fees ranging from 250 to 445 euros per semester (choice of: catering only, catering plus overnight accommodation, or catering with overnight accommodation in a single room).
+(Subject to minor changes.)

 Collaborative partners